 Irradiations are typically performed at a distance of 300 cm from the source.
-The setup of dosimeters is described in the following steps:
+The setup of dosimeters is described in the steps below:

 - 1. Each gamma-ray facility has a metallic scale that is used to set the source-to-detector distance.
 The source-to-detector distance is set by sighting the telemicroscope on the appropriate scale distance. - 2.
-An acrylic phantom is placed on top of the table.
+An acrylic phantom is placed on top of the table. - 3.
+The height of the phantom is adjusted to the beam center-line using the laser beam associated with each source.

-Version Date Author Approval Pages Filename 3.05 7/17/2014 RM LRK 6 of 16 Procedure05v305
+Version Date Author Approval Pages Filename 4.00 7/31/2015 RM LRK 6 of 15 Procedure05v400

-- 3. The height of the phantom is adjusted to the beam center-line using the laser beam associated with each source. - 4.
-A mirror is placed on the rear face of the phantom that allows the laser beam to be reflected onto itself to ensure that the phantom is placed perpendicular to the photon beam. - 5.
+- 4. A mirror is placed on the rear face of the phantom that allows the laser beam to be reflected onto itself to ensure that the phantom is placed perpendicular to the photon beam. - 5.
 The front face of the phantom is then centered in the telemicroscope-scale reticule. - 6.
 A maximum of six passive dosimeters can be placed on the front face of the phantom using double sided adhesive tape.
 An effort is made in minimizing the gap between the dosimeter and the front face of the phantom.
 Ideally the dosimeter should be in direct contact with the phantom. - 7.
 Once the dosimeters are mounted on the phantom, exit the room and close the door.
 The dosimeters are ready to be exposed. - 8.
 Set the preset time on the console using the thumb switches.
 Make sure the range switch is set to the appropriate position for the given time. - 9.
-Open the source. - 10.
+Open the source shutter. - 10.
 Record the time the exposure started.
 The timer should be running at this time.
-The source will close automatically when it reaches the preset time. - 11.
-Once the timer stops (the source is now closed), record the actual time in the logbook. - 12.
-Calculate the total exposure delivered by multiplying the actual time by the exposure rate.
-Record this number in the data book. - 13.
+The source shutter will close automatically when it reaches the preset time. - 11.
+Once the timer stops (the source shutter is now closed), record the actual time in the worksheet. - 12.
+The total exposure delivered is calculated in the worksheet by multiplying the actual time by the exposure rate. - 13.
 Enter the room and remove the dosimeters.
 If there is a new batch of dosimeters, repeat the procedure described above. - 14.
 Shut down the power to the console.
-Remove the key from the source and place it in the drawer in room B019.
-Sign out in the logbook.
+Remove the key from the irradiator unit and place it in the drawer in the control room.
+Sign out in the lab logbook.
 Turn all lasers off.